-This session addresses abstract notion of simplicity, looks at why it is critical in modern UI design and answers questions: Why does simplicity matter?
-Is there a meaningful definition of simplicity?
-Why do design processes and good intentions undermine simplicity?"
+This session addresses the abstract notion of 'simplicity', why it is critical in modern UI design, and answers questions, like "Why do design processes and good intentions undermine simplicity?"

 In this presentation filmed during Agile 2008, Mitch Lacey talks about a real life project that was on the verge of being successful, but was deemed as unsuccessful by the customer.

-In this presentation filmed during Agile 2008, Ron Jeffries and Chet Hendrickson derive Agile practices from the natural laws of software development.
-They don't just say "Be Agile!", but they explain why Agile practices make perfect sense in the software development world.
+Jeffries and Hendrickson derive Agile practices from the natural laws of software development.
+They don't just say "Be Agile!", but they explain why Agile practices make perfect sense.

 Business users doing programming?
-Charles Simonyi and Henk Kolk presents how Intentional Software offers a radical new software approach that separates business knowledge from software engineering knowledge.
+Simonyi and Kolk presents how Intentional Software offers a radical new software approach that separates business knowledge from software engineering knowledge.

 Jay Fields presents his concept of Business Natural Languages - a type of Domain Specific Languages geared towards being readable by domain experts.

 When we start a project, can methodology be mandated, or is it arbitrary?
 At Agile2006 Todd Little shared a model to help leaders choose, and emphasised project 'steering' for success.